jinamagua/pokeemerald/ADDITIONS.md

 #### Omire Island

 To the south of Hoenn lies Omire Island.
-The markets there sell a myriad of items for both andventure and home.
+The markets there sell a myriad of items for adventure and home.
 The beach attracts trainers and vacationers alike, so you will be able to find hotels and vacation homes.

 #### Route 135